 - Navigate to Structure -> Content Types -> Basic Page

-- Click on the Manage display tab on top.
+- Click on the Manage display tab on the top

-- Check the Layout options in the end.
+- Check the Layout options at the end

 Let’s see a few more examples that were used in an actual project.